 Although spirituality is widely considered a protective factor for mental and physical health, results have been mixed and few studies have examined the unique contributions of transcendent spiritual beliefs and experiences on overall CVH.
-Our cross-sectional study explored whether ST was related to AHA's LS7 in a sample of white and AA middle-aged and older adults, and specifically interrogated if these relationships differed across racial and SES groups, with the possibility for nonlinearity.
-We identified 2 significant themes.
-First, the effects of ST on

-LS7 were modified by both race and poverty status.
-ST was negatively associated with LS7 for AA adults living above poverty and white adults living below poverty but was positively associated with LS7 for AA adults living below poverty and white adults living above poverty.
-Simple slope analyses were only significant for white adults living above poverty.
-Second, among AA adults only, both lesser and greater ST were related to better CVH as age increased (ie, U-shaped relationship).
+Our cross-sectional study explored whether ST was related to AHA's LS7 in a sample of White and AA middle-aged and older adults, and specifically interrogated if these relationships differed across racial and SES groups, with the possibility for nonlinearity.
+We identified two significant themes.
+First, the effects of ST on LS7 were modified by both race and poverty status.
+ST was negatively associated with LS7 for AA adults living above poverty and White adults living below poverty but was positively associated with LS7 for AA adults living below poverty and White adults living above living above poverty.
+Simple slope analyses were only significant for White adults living above poverty.
+Second, among AA adults only, both lesser and greater ST were related to better CVH as age increased (i.e., U-shaped relationship).
 These findings were independent of other sociodemographic, psychosocial, biobehavioral, and biomedical factors, including sex, education, depressive and PTSD symptoms, substance use coping, alcohol drinking and illicit drug use, relationship status and social support, medical history of CVDs, and health insurance status.

 Our findings support the growing body of evidence that shows spiritual beliefs and practices may be positively associated with CVH.
-Practicing mindfulness-based interventions (eg, transcendental meditation, yoga) can reduce stress and promote movement, which in turn lowers BP levels and risk for coronary heart disease.^{68-71} Spirituality also positively influences lifestyle choices and health behaviors, and it can help moderate the brain's responsiveness to stressful events by diminishing cardiac reactivity and neuroendocrine dysregulation.
-57,72,73 In our study, we found the most striking salubrious effects due to ST on CVH among white adults living above the federal poverty level.
-Even though the bedrock of spirituality may stem from 2 divergent cultural traditions and backgrounds for white and AA adults, 43,45 these findings were still intriguing.
-For some white individuals, combining secularbased spiritual health practices (eg, meditation, Tai Chi) into self-regulation and stress management has appeared helpful.^{74,75} In addition, prosocial behaviors, like spending money on others, and generosity have been found to be advantageous across indicators of CVH.76 Prior work also suggests an interplay between social health and spirituality among white individuals.^{77,78} It is possible that for white adults living above poverty in this study, the protective effects of higher SES may also be playing a major role in shaping social networks, access to certain privileged resources, and engagement in spirituality that are underlying these observed outcomes.
+Practicing mindfulness-based interventions (e.g., transcendental meditation, yoga) can reduce stress and promote movement, which in turn lowers BP levels and risk for coronary heart disease (68-71).
+Spirituality also positively influences lifestyle choices and health behaviors, and it can help moderate the brain's responsiveness to stressful events by diminishing cardiac reactivity and neuroendocrine dysregulation (57,72,73).
+In our study, we found the most striking salubrious effects due to ST on CVH among White adults living above the federal poverty level.
+Even though the bedrock of spirituality may be stemming from two divergent cultural traditions and backgrounds for White and AA adults (43,45), these findings were still intriguing.
+For some White individuals, combining secular-based spiritual health practices (e.g., meditation, Tai Chi) into self-regulation and stress management have appeared helpful (74,75).
+Additionally, prosocial behaviors, like spending money on others, and generosity have been found to be advantageous across indicators of CVH (76).
+Prior work also suggests an interplay between social health and spirituality among White individuals (77,78).
+It is possible that for White adults living above poverty in this study, the protective effects of higher SES may also be playing a major role in shaping social networks, access to certain privileged resources, and engagement in spirituality that are underlying these observed outcomes.